Skip to Main Content

 Use of Generative Artificial Intelligence (AI)

-Generative AI is a broad term for a suite of tools that utilize artificial intelligence algorithms to create novel content.
-Generative AI (e.g., Chat GPT) can be a powerful tool to assist students in their schoolwork (e.g., idea generation, information gathering, etc.).
-However, the use of Generative AI tools must not violate the essential learning outcomes of an assignment or course.
+Generative AI (GenAI) is a broad term for a suite of tools that utilize artificial intelligence algorithms to create novel content.
+GenAI (e.g., Chat GPT or other similar tools) can be a powerful tool to assist students in their schoolwork (e.g., idea generation, information gathering, etc.).
+However, the use of GenAI tools must not violate the essential learning outcomes of an assignment or course.
+Each course will have a GenAI policy.
+Students with questions regarding the appropriate use of these tools should consult the course syllabus and instructor to identify acceptable uses of GenAI.
+In cases where the use of GenAI is approved, students should clearly identify and cite such use in their assignments.

 Other Academic Misconduct